Collingswood is where you want to locate your business!

 From the Atlantic City.
 Take the Atlantic City Expressway West to NJ Rt.
 42 North and follow onto I-76 West.
 Merge onto US Rt.
 130 North at exit 1D towards Collingswood.
 Turn right onto Collings Ave.
 Turn right onto Haddon Ave./CR-561.

-The Collingswood station is a convenient and affordable 20 minute ride from the other stations in New Jersey and Philadelphia.
+The Collingswood station is a quick, convenient and affordable train ride from stations throughout Southern New Jersey and Philadelphia.

 Riverline: Take to Camden’s Broadway Station with